SolarWind1956/SolarWind1956/README.md

 # Hi, I'm Sergej Edgar Heckel! 👋

 ### 👨‍💻 About me:

+- 🎯 I'm an experienced systems architect and R&D engineer with many years of experience in real-time systems, industrial automation, and low-level software design.

 - 🚀 I'm currently working on a project to automate water pollution monitoring in marine areas: **opencv-wasm-emscripten**.
 The project utilizes modern AI tools (ChatGPT and Gemini).

 - 🌱 **Studying:** Computer vision basics and the **OpenCV** library.